Francs Borains: History

 Boussu Dour under the new matricule 5192 took the old name Francs Borains.
 Since matricule 5192 as Charleroi Fleurus had just been relegated, Francs Borains started in the Belgian Fourth Division in 2014.
 The club immediately finished second in Fourth Division and thus qualified for promotion play-offs, but lost in the first round after penalties against City Pirates.
 In their second season, the club finished twelfth and moved to the Belgian Third Amateur Division due to the reforms of Belgian football.
 In the first season, they finished third, one point of champions RWDM, but lost in the final round to Mormont.
 The following season, however, the club did achieve success in the final round by beating Tournai and Jeunesse Aischoise.

 In early 2020, it was announced that Francs Borains had entered into talks with Royal Albert Quévy-Mons, the continuation of RAEC Mons.
 However, a merger with the aim of forming a major football club from the Mons region and Borinage was met with protests from both supporters of Francs Borains and those of Mons.
 Plans of a merger were at an advanced stage, but on 11 April 2020, Francs Borains withdrew from negotiations.

 Incidentally, 2020 was a special year for Francs Borains from a sporting point of view.
 Due to the COVID-19 pandemic, the KBVB decided on 27 March 2020 to stop all competitions and to determine the final ranking.
 The club from the Borinage played 24 games in the Belgian Second Amateur Division and finished top of the league with 52 points, which meant promotion to Belgian First Amateur Division.

 On 24 April 2020, Reformist Movement president Georges-Louis Bouchez was appointed chairman of Francs Borains.

+On 14 May 2023, Francs Borains secure promotion to Challenger Pro League from 2023–24 after defeat Mandel United 3–1 on Matchweek 37 and finished 3rd place of Belgian National Division 1 in 2022–23 season.